 - 9.1 In selecting police officers, the Council shall ensure that the candidates meet the requirements and conditions set out in section 115 of the Police Act and the regulations applicable to hiring. - If the candidate has completed basic training in police patrolling in an institution other than the École nationale de police du Québec (ENPQ), the Council shall ensure, prior to hiring, that the candidate has submitted proof of equivalences recognized by the ENPQ. - 9.2 In selecting a Director of Police, the Council shall ensure that the candidate not only meets the requirements set out in subsection 9.1, but also has relevant experience in managing a police force.
-The Council shall give preference to candidates who have a university degree or a certificate in police management, granted or recognized by the ENPQ or, failing that, shall encourage the candidate to obtain such a degree or diploma in a reasonable time.
+The Council shall give preference to candidates who have a university degree or a certificate in police management, granted or recognized by the ENPQ or, failing that, shall encourage the candidate to obtain such a degree or diploma in a reasonable time. - 9.3 In selecting a police-investigator, the Council shall ensure that the candidate meets the requirements set out in subsection 9.1 of this Agreement, as well as police-investigator training granted or recognized by the ENPQ.

-- 9.3 In selecting a police-investigator, the Council shall ensure that the candidate meets the requirements set out in subsection 9.1 of this Agreement, as well as police-investigator training granted or recognized by the ENPQ. - In unusual circumstances, where there is a shortage of candidates who meet the requirements set out in subsection 9.1 of this Agreement, the Council may hire auxiliary police officers who, in addition to meeting the conditions prescribed in subparagraphs 1 to 3 of the first paragraph of section 115 of the Police Act, meet at least the following criteria: - a) be 18 years of age or older at the time they are hired; - b) hold a valid Class 4-A licence to drive an emergency motor vehicle; - c) have completed the ENPQ's special constable program or an equivalent program recognized by the ENPQ.
+- 9.4 In unusual circumstances, where there is a shortage of candidates who meet the requirements set out in subsection 9.1 of this Agreement, the Council may hire auxiliary police officers who, in addition to meeting the conditions prescribed in subparagraphs 1 to 3 of the first paragraph of section 115 of the Police Act, meet at least the following criteria: - a) be 18 years of age or older at the time they are hired; - b) hold a valid Class 4-A licence to drive an emergency motor vehicle; - c) have completed the ENPQ's special constable program or an equivalent program recognized by the ENPQ.

-These auxiliary police officers shall act as peace officers within the Police Force and this recognition is valid only to the extent that they maintain their employer-employee relationship with the Council.
+These police officers, called "auxiliary police officers" for the purpose of this Agreement shall act as peace officers within the Police Force and this recognition is valid only to the extent that they maintain their employer-employee relationship with the Council.

-9.5 The Council shall ensure that members of its support staff are of good moral character and are qualified to work in environments where confidential information is kept.
+- 9.5 The Council shall ensure that members of its support staff are of good moral character and are qualified to work in environments where confidential information is kept. - 9.6 An auxiliary police officer shall not accede to a rank of officer or non-commissioned officer or act as the hierarchic superior of a police officer or another auxiliary police officer.